Feature phone: Market share

 During the mid-2000s, best-selling feature phones such as the fashionable flip-phone Motorola Razr V3, multimedia Sony Ericsson W580i, and the LG Black Label Series not only occupied the mid-range pricing in a wireless provider's range, they made up the bulk of retail sales as smartphones from BlackBerry and Palm were still considered a niche category for business use.
 Even as late as 2009, smartphone penetration in North America was low.

 In 2011, feature phones accounted for 60 percent of the mobile telephones in the United States, and 70 percent of mobile phones sold worldwide.
 According to Gartner in Q2 2013, 225 million smartphones were sold worldwide which represented a 46.5 percent gain over the same period in 2012, while 210 million feature phones were sold, which was a decrease of 21 percent year over year, the first time that smartphones have outsold feature phones.
 Smartphones accounted for 51.8 percent of mobile phone sales in the second quarter of 2013, resulting in smartphone sales surpassing feature phone sales for the first time.

 A survey of 4,001 Canadians by Media Technology Monitor (MTM) in late 2012 suggested about 83 percent of the anglophone population owned a cellphone, up from 80 percent in 2011 and 74 percent in 2010.
 About two thirds of the mobile phone owners polled said they had a smartphone, and the other third had feature phones or non-smartphones.
 According to MTM, non-smartphone users are more likely to be female, older, have a lower income, live in a small community, and have less education.
 The survey found that smartphone owners tend to be male, younger, live in a high-income household with children in the home, and residents of a community of one million or more people.
 Students also ranked high among smartphone owners.

 Japan

-Mobile phones in Japan diverged from those used elsewhere, with carriers and devices often implementing advanced features; such as NTT DoCoMo's i-mode platform for mobile internet in 1999, mobile payments, mobile television, and near field communications; that were not yet widely used, or even adopted, outside of Japan.
+Mobile phones in Japan diverged from those used elsewhere, with carriers and devices often implementing advanced features – such as NTT DoCoMo's i-mode platform for mobile internet in 1999, mobile payments, mobile television, and near field communications – that were not yet widely used, or even adopted, outside of Japan.
 This divergence has been cited as an example of Galápagos syndrome; as a result, these feature phones are retroactively referred to as a 'gala-phone' (ガラケー, gara-kei), blending with 'mobile phone' (携帯, keitai).
-While smartphones have gained popularity (and implement features introduced on them), many gala-phones are still commonly used, citing preferences for the devices and their durability over smartphones.
+Throughout the 2010s, gala-phones continued to see usage, with users citing preferences for the devices and their durability over smartphones.
+However, according to a study by the NTT Docomo Mobile Society Research Institute, as of April 2025, the majority (98.0%) of mobile phone users in Japan now own smartphones, with the most common reason for the switch being described as battery aging.

 Mobile games oriented towards smartphones have seen significant growth and revenue in Japan, even though there were three times fewer smartphone users in the country than in the United States as of 2017.